pawelgrzybek/pawelgrzybek.com/content/posts/2020-06-19-book-review-brzydki-zly-i-szczery-by-adam-ostrowski.md

 ---
 title: "Book review: Brzydki, Zły i Szczery by Adam Ostrowski"
-description: "MC and producer Adam Ostrowski, better known as O.S.T.R. reveals quite a lot of his art but also personal life.
+summary: "MC and producer Adam Ostrowski, better known as O.S.T.R. reveals quite a lot of his art but also personal life.
 His autobiography is funny and easy to read but also emotional and filled with passion."
 photo: 2020-06-19.jpg
 ---